 No matter whether you’ve been swimming since you popped out of the womb or if you started later in life, everyone needs to work on their breathing in freestyle.
 The timing, head position, where your eyes are looking, the amount of air you take in, even the position of your head while you’re turning to breathe, are all things that can fall out of line the more comfortable you get in the water with other aspects of your stroke.
 Let’s take a step back and see what we need to be focusing on to have a refresher course in a proper freestyle breath.

 It might not seem like it, but your hips are an integral part of your freestyle.
 Proper rotation and movement affect the timing of your kick, catch, propulsive phase, AND recovery.
 If the rotation of your hips is off, too much, or too little, all of those other parts of your stroke are affected and can be thrown out of whack.
 How do we work to have proper hip rotation?
-That’s what we’re talking about today!
+Let’s find out!

 Back at it again with the freestyle technique talk.
 Today we discuss kicking in freestyle and what you want to avoid in order to help keep your stroke efficient and streamline.